alwaysblank/blade-generate/README.md

 Installing this package requires WP-CLI v1.1.0 or greater.
 Update to the latest stable release with `wp cli update`.

-Once you've done so, you can install this package with `wp package install alwaysblank/blade-cache-management`.
+Currently WP-CLI is not accepting new package submissions, but you can install this package directly from github with the following command: `wp package install git@github.com:alwaysblank/blade-generate.git`.

 ## Contributing